 Mechanical Contractors: The City of Minneapolis requires that the heating load form for furnaces and boilers installed in single family homes or duplexes be left at the job site

-- Please use our Home Heat Loss form.
+- Please use our Home Heat Loss form (PDF).
 You can also use your own form, as long as it has all the information contained on the City form.

 - Leave the heating load form with the homeowner package of information that includes the design, testing, and installation instructions.